omerwwazap/blog/_posts/2023-11-03-BypassingDLP.md

 The main thing about DLP measures are that they are mainly focused on insiders as a risk (my opinion) and secondly and outside actor that gained access to some systems.
 My main reasoning for saying insider risk is simple; It is much more harder to detect and prevent data breaches when its done by employees that have rightful access to that data.

 One crucial point to understand is that if an employee wants to steal data, they will always find a way to do so, regardless of the obstacles and preventative measures.
 Thats why my idea/goal of having an DLP is to extremely difficult for them.

+> Disclaimer: This blog is for EDUCATIONAL purposes only and is not intended for real-world usage.
+I am not responsible for any harm or damage that may occur as of result of this information or sources provided in the post.
+By reading this post you acknowledge and agree that you do so at your own risk.
+Failure to comply may result in consequences!
+{: .prompt-danger }

 ## Basics of DLPs and CASB